Blackburn Skua and Roc colour schemes.

 For further reading on the subject

-The most in-depth guide to Skua colours and camouflage schemes are articles written by Ian D. Huntley for Scale Aircraft Modelling magazine.
+An guide to Skua colours and camouflage schemes are provided in articles written by the late Ian D. Huntley for Scale Aircraft Modelling magazine.
 They appeared in the November 1987, December 1993 and May 1994 edition.
 I am indebted to Nikos Tselepides for making me aware of these articles (via Jamie Tindall).

 Matthew Willis' magnificent book "Blackburn Skua and Roc" has by far the best collection of photos of the Skua.
 It has a section of colour photos including the remains of L2980 in the FAA museum and further colour images L2991 at Alesund in April 1940.
 There are no less than 33 colour profiles by Kjetil Aakra.

 Stuart Lloyd's masterly work "Fleet Air Arm Camouflage and Markings - Atlantic and Mediterranean Theatres 1937-1941" is a good reference and has lots of high-quality black and white photos of Skuas and Rocs in service, along with 6 colour profiles of Skuas and Rocs.
 It is the most complete reference yet to the orders issued by the Air Ministry and Admiralty regarding the colour schemes worn by Skuas, Rocs and the other FAA aircraft of the period.

 Model Aircraft Monthly - October 2007 Edition features a potted history of the Skua by Tony O'Toole which has more colour shots of L2991 along with a page of photos of L2942 after its internment in Sweden.

 As mentioned earlier the article "Plumbing the Depths" by Matt Willis in the December 2011 Scale Aircraft Modeller Magazine has details of the scheme used on Skua L2896 recovered from Tronheim Fjord in 2008..